Add and download music on Mac

 Hold the pointer over an item, then click the Add button .

-If you don’t see these options, either you’re not signed in to Apple Music using your Apple ID or the Sync Library option is not selected in Music preferences.
+If you can’t see these options, either you’re not signed in to Apple Music using your Apple ID or the Sync Library option is not selected in Music preferences.
 Choose Music > Preferences, click General, make sure Sync Library is selected, then click OK.

 To download music to your computer, click the More button , then choose Download.